gazbert/bxbot/CONTRIBUTING.md

   When writing a commit message please follow [these conventions](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

-  7. Pull Request (PR)
+  6. Pull Request (PR)

-   Make sure your [Travis](https://travis-ci.org/) Continuous Integration (CI) build is green and create a [Pull Request](https://help.github.com/articles/using-pull-requests/) when you ready to submit your changes.
+   Make sure your [Travis](https://travis-ci.org/) Continuous Integration (CI) build is green and create a [Pull Request](https://help.github.com/articles/using-pull-requests/) when you are ready to submit your changes.

    _NOTE: If your PR does not merge cleanly, use ```git rebase master``` in your feature branch to update your pull request rather than using ```git merge master```._

-  10. Any code changes that affect documentation (e.g. README.MD) should be accompanied by corresponding changes (or additions) to the documentation and tests.
+  7. Any code changes that affect documentation (e.g. README.MD) should be accompanied by corresponding changes (or additions) to the documentation and tests.
 This will ensure that if the merged PR is reversed, all traces of the change will be reversed as well.